Spidy01/dbus-canbus-battery/README.md

 2) Enable root account and SSH: [Root Access](https://www.victronenergy.com/live/ccgx:root_access)
 3) Access the Cerbo GX through WinSCP.
 4) Copy the 'dbus-canbus-battery' folder to: /opt/victronenergy/
-5) Copy the 'root' file to: /var/spool/cron
+5) Copy the 'inittab' file to: /etc/ overwriting the existing.
 6) Access the Cerbo GX through Putty and execute the reboot command.
 7) Go to the fridge and retrieve a cold beverage.
 8) Restart your Putty Session